dripar-webkul/unopim-docs/docs/0.2/packages/blade-components.md

 ### Async Select

 The `async select` component provides dynamic loading of attributes with pagination and search functionality.
+It includes advanced features for handling saved values and searching identifiers.

 | Props           | Type      | Default | Description                                                   |
 |----------------|-----------|---------|---------------------------------------------------------------|